mfirdaus354/Project_MLDeployment_ImmoEliza/README.md

 ## Contributing

-Contributions to the project are welcome!
+Contributions to the project are wholeheartedly welcomed!
 If you find any bugs or want to add new features, please create a pull request.

 ## License